reconhub/learn/content/post/practical-stegen.md

 -->

 Because not all of the columns in our data set are food items (i.e.
-“age”, and “tportion”), we only want to keep the columns that are food items for our analysis.
+“age”, and “tportion”), we only want to test the columns that are food items for our analysis.

 ``` r